 A compound butter is a simple culinary term that refers to any butter to which other flavorings are added.
 This technique is wonderful for chicken as well.
 It really keeps the breast moist, adds flavor, and gives the skin a great crisp, shiny finish.
-The "secret" ingredient is a small dash of Chinese 5-spice, which contains ginger, cinnamon, and star anise, which gives the turkey a very subtle and delicious aroma.
+The "secret" ingredient is a small dash of Chinese 5-spice, which contains ginger, cinnamon and star anise, which gives the turkey a very subtle and delicious aroma.
+This recipe makes enough for a 20-pound Turkey.

 - In a small bowl combine all ingredients and mash with a fork until completely mixed.